 In meningeal sarcomatosis, sarcomas cause diffuse thickening of the meninges; extensive hemorrhages are common.
 These rare tumors tend to infiltrate nervous tissue and run along blood vessels.
 Cell types include lymphoid, plasmacytoid, mature plasma cells, immunoblastic cells, and multinucleate giant cells.

 Pituitary tumors are common in dogs, with an apparent predilection for brachycephalic breeds.
 They are infrequent in cats.
 Tumors may be functional or nonfunctional.
 Either type may cause hypopituitarism by mechanical or functional impairment of remaining pituitary tissue, although this effect is uncommon.
 Nonfunctional canine pituitary tumors are common and are usually chromophobe adenomas, although adenocarcinomas have also been reported.
-Functional pituitary tumors associated with the adenohypophysis are typically characterized by pituitary-dependent hyperadrenocorticism (PDH). (see The Pituitary Gland: Hyperadrenocorticism.)
-Of the cases of pituitary Cushing's disease, ≥80% are reportedly associated with a pituitary tumor.
+Functional pituitary tumors associated with the adenohypophysis are typically characterized by pituitary-dependent hyperadrenocorticism (PDH).
+(Also see Hyperadrenocorticism.)
+Of the cases of pituitary Cushing disease, ≥80% are reportedly associated with a pituitary tumor.

 In dogs, these tumors may stem from the pars distalis (80%) or the pars intermedia (20%), because both regions contain cells that can produce adrenocorticotropic hormone.
 The tumors are generally chromophobic microadenomas (<1 cm in diameter) that do not produce neurologic signs.
-MRI studies suggest that up to 60% of dogs with PDH and no neurologic signs have pituitary tumors 4–12 mm in diameter.
+MRI studies suggest that as many as 60% of dogs with PDH and no neurologic signs have pituitary tumors 4–12 mm in diameter.
 As many as 50% of dogs with PDH and large chromophobic macroadenomas (>1 cm in diameter on MRI) may not show clinical signs related to an intracranial mass.
-In one study, 7 of 8 dogs with pituitary neoplasia that had been treated for PDH for varying periods of time (between 1–2 yr) developed neurologic signs, including abnormal behavior (eg, head pressing, lethargy, hiding, wandering, pacing, tight circling, and trembling), seizures, and positional nystagmus.
+In one study, seven of eight dogs with pituitary neoplasia that had been treated for PDH for varying periods of time (between 1 and2 yr) developed neurologic signs, including abnormal behavior (eg, head pressing, lethargy, hiding, wandering, pacing, tight circling, and trembling), seizures, and positional nystagmus.
 Most pituitary tumors, especially those derived from the pars distalis, tend to grow dorsocaudally because the diaphragma sella is incomplete.
 Chromophobic canine tumors from the pars intermedia are smaller and less destructive.
 Dorsal extension of pituitary tumors may lead to compression and obliteration of the infundibulum, ventral portion of the third ventricle, hypothalamus, and thalamus and may eventually impinge on the internal capsule and optic tract.
-Hypothalamic or median eminence involvement may cause central diabetes insipidus (especially in middle-aged and older dogs with neurologic signs), as well as polyuria, polydipsia, and isosthenuria or hyposthenuria.
+Hypothalamic or median eminence involvement may cause central diabetes insipidus (especially in middle-aged and older dogs with neurologic signs), manifesting as polyuria, polydipsia, and isosthenuria or hyposthenuria.
 Alteration in water balance results from interference with the synthesis of antidiuretic hormone (ADH) in the supraoptic nucleus or release of ADH into capillaries of the pars nervosa.
-Although pituitary tumors generally do not lead to visual impairment, acute blindness and dilated, nonresponsive pupils have been noted in 7 dogs and 1 cat with pituitary masses that compressed the optic chiasm.
+Although pituitary tumors generally do not lead to visual impairment, acute blindness and dilated, nonresponsive pupils have been noted in seven dogs and one cat with pituitary masses that compressed the optic chiasm.

 Primary skeletal tumors do not typically cause neurologic signs.
-Multilobular osteochondroma originates in the flat bones of the skull, usually in older medium- or large-breed dogs and appears as a firm, fixed mass.
+Multilobular osteochondroma originates in the flat bones of the skull, usually in older, medium- or large-breed dogs and appears as a firm, fixed mass.
 It may erode the cranium and compress, rather than infiltrate, underlying brain tissues.
 Radiographically, the tumor contains nodular or stippled areas of mineralization, resulting in a characteristic “popcorn ball” appearance.
 Microscopically, the tumor contains multiple lobules of osseous and chondroid tissue.
-Local recurrence and metastasis are common.
+Local recurrence is common in high-grade tumors (78%) and occurs in 30% and 47% of low- and intermediate-grade tumors, respectively.
+Metastasis frequently occurs (as many as 58%) but usually late in the disease course (>1 yr) and also depends on grade, with rates of 75% in high-grade tumors and 60% in intermediate-grade tumors, as opposed to 30% in low-grade tumors.
 Vertebral osteochondroma is the spinal cord counterpart.

 Vascular malformations are considered developmental lesions rather than true neoplasms and are uncommon in both dogs and cats.
 They may be located in the cingulate gyrus, pyriform-hippocampal area of the temporal lobe, basal ganglia, cerebellum, occipital lobe, or septum pellucidum and fornix and comprise variable combinations of arteries, veins, and capillaries.
 The vessels tend to be dilated, sinusoidal in shape, and accompanied by hemorrhages.